pyk595/tp/docs/UserGuide.md

 Adds a person to the address book.

-Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS b/BIRTHDATE [d/DATE s/SUPPLEMENTARY_INFORMATION]… [t/TAG]…​`
+Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS b/BIRTHDATE [t/TAG]…​`
-* Dates are in `DD-MM-YYYY` format.
+* Birthdates are in `DD-MM-YYYY` format.

 <div markdown="span" class="alert alert-primary">:bulb:
 **Tip:**
-A person can have any number of supplementary information and tags (including 0)
+A person can have any number of tags (including 0)
 </div>

 Examples:
 * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 b/01-01-1970` Adds the contact with
   only the compulsory information provided.
-* `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 b/01-01-1970 d/12/02/2022 s/Interview
+* `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 b/01-01-1970 t/Interviewee t/National
-  over Zoom t/Interviewee t/National University of Sashimi student` Adds the contact with the compulsory information provided and the optional information.
+  University of Sashimi student` Adds the contact with the compulsory information provided and the optional information.

 ### Listing all contacts : `list`